-(a) Legal Authority and Capability
+A. Legal Authority and Capability

-Pursuant to 20 U.S.C. § 9122(5), the SLAA provides assurance that it has the fiscal and legal authority and capability to administer all aspects of the Library Services and Technology subchapter of 20 U.S.C.
-Chap.
-72, that it will establish the State's policies, priorities, criteria, and procedures necessary to the implementation of all programs under this subchapter (including the development of a State Plan), and that it will submit copies of these materials for approval as required by regulations promulgated by the Director of the Institute of Museum and Library Services (IMLS).
+Pursuant to 20 U.S.C. § 9122(5), the authorized representative, on behalf of the SLAA, provides assurance that the SLAA has the fiscal and legal authority and capability to administer all aspects of the Library Services and Technology subchapter of 20 U.S.C.
+Chapter 72, that it will establish the State's policies, priorities, criteria, and procedures necessary to the implementation of all programs under this subchapter (including the development of a State Plan), and that it will submit copies of these materials for approval as required by regulations promulgated by the Director of the Institute of Museum and Library Services (IMLS).